patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 Tree views can be included in pages within these components: [dropdown](/components/dropdown), [drawer](/components/drawer), [primary-detail](/demos/primary-detail), [modal](/components/modal), or [wizard](/components/wizard).

 ### Tree view in a wizard
-A tree view in a wizard allows users to apply multiple filters or select multiple items that are specific for the current step.
+A tree view in a wizard allows users to apply multiple filters or select multiple items that are specific to current step.

 <img src="./img/tree-view-wizard.png" width="1500" />

 ### Tree view in a primary-detail or drawer
-A tree view in a [primary-detail](/demos/primary-detail) or [drawer](/components/drawer) allows users to switch content based on user's selection from a tree.
+A tree view in a [primary-detail](/demos/primary-detail) or [drawer](/components/drawer) allows users to switch content based on their selection from a tree.

 <img src="./img/tree-view-primary-detail.png" width="1500" />